pnp/blog/content/post/getting-started-with-azure-shell-and-pnp-powershell-with.md

 ### Activate Azure Shell

-First, let\'s go ahead and activate the Azure Shell; we will use this to set up the required resources as well:
+First, let's go ahead and activate the Azure Shell; we will use this to set up the required resources as well:
 Navigate to <https://shell.azure.com> or click on the icon in the Azure Portal.